Canon 80D vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 80D and D810 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D810 Manual.

 So what is the bottom line?
 Is the Canon 80D better than the Nikon D810 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.